Ismael-San/SQL/BACI : International Trade Database /README.md

 1. Incomplete Data: COMTRADE presents some missing values/flows in the country reports sent to the United Nations, leading to incomplete data.
 2. Classification Issues: Some countries use the SITC classification, an older system instead of the current Harmonized System, can lead to lack of readibility.
 3. Data Discrepancies: There are differences in the data provided by importers and exporters for the same trade flow.
-One solution to this issue was removing the trade cost value (CIF) from import values.
+One solution to this issue was to remove the trade cost value (CIF) from import values.

 ### Project Overview